| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Total number of students surveyed = 40.
+- The total number of students (total outcomes) = 40.

 The probability that a student of the class was born in August.